DhruvSinghRawat/Stock-market-prediction-/README.md

+#Stock Market Prediction And Forecasting Using Stacked LSTM

 Stock market prediction and forecasting using Stacked Long Short-Term Memory (LSTM) networks involves employing deep learning techniques to analyze historical stock market data and predict future price movements.
 LSTM is a type of recurrent neural network (RNN) architecture that is well-suited for sequence prediction tasks like time series forecasting.

 Here's a general outline of how you might approach this task using stacked LSTM networks: